Traveler’s checks are preprinted, prepaid, fixed-amount checks, and are a safe and easy way to carry money when traveling.

 You can purchase traveler’s checks from authorized dealers, like banks, or other full-service money changers.
 U.S. dollar traveler’s checks are accepted at U.S. banks, stores, hotels, and restaurants.
 If a traveler’s check is lost or stolen, it can be replaced with a simple phone call.

 These days many people use credit cards; therefore, the importance of traveler’s checks has gone down over time.
-However, some companies like Travelex, Thomas Cook, etc. offer travelers check cards that work like a debit card.
+However, some companies like Travelex offer traveler’s check cards that work like a debit card.
 You can use it wherever Visa/MasterCard credit cards are accepted.
 You can even withdraw cash at ATMs.
 American Express no longer offers traveler’s check cards.

-Obligator/Issuer: The organization that produces the check, e.g., Bank of America, Citibank, Thomas Cook, American Express.
+Obligator/Issuer: The organization that produces the check, e.g., Bank of America, Citibank, American Express.

 Agent: The bank or other money changer organization that sells them.